 Beginning in May 2011, each of our non-employee directors became entitled to targeted annual compensation of \$200,000, \$90,000 of which was paid in cash and \$110,000 of which was represented by an award of our Common Stock.
 This represented an increase, based on general industry and peer group market data, from the 2010 targeted total annual compensation of \$150,000, one-half of which was delivered in cash and one-half of which was represented by a stock award.
 We also provide additional cash fees to the chairmen of our various committees.
-The Chairman of our Finance Committee receives an additional cash retainer of \$7,500, the Chairman of the Governance and Nominating Committee receives an additional cash retainer of \$10,000, the Chairman of the Safety, Environment and Technology Committee receives an additional annual cash retainer fee of \$8,000, the Audit Committee Chairman receives an additional \$15,000 annual cash retainer.
+The Chairman of our Finance Committee receives an additional cash retainer of \$7,500, the Chairman of the Governance and Nominating Committee receives an additional cash retainer of \$8,000, the Audit Committee Chairman receives an additional \$15,000 annual cash retainer and the Compensation Committee Chairman receives an additional \$10,000 annual cash retainer.
 The Lead Director receives an additional annual cash retainer fee of \$20,000.
 Committee members also receive \$1,000 for attending a committee meeting (other than a meeting of the Executive Committee) that is not held in connection with a regular or special meeting of our Board.

 We also have a Deferred Compensation Plan for non-employee directors, pursuant to which directors may elect to defer receipt of all or any portion of their compensation while they serve as a director.
 Upon ceasing to be a director, the deferred compensation, plus accrued interest, is paid to the director or the director's beneficiary in a lump sum or in annual installments, not to exceed 15, as specified by the director.
 Upon a change in control of our company, such deferred compensation and interest would be paid in cash to the director in one lump sum.
-Accounts are credited with earnings based on each participant's selection among three alternatives: Standard & Poor's 500 Index, Barclays Capital Aggregate Bond Index or 10-Year Treasury Bill + 2%.
+Accounts are credited with earnings based on each participant's selection among three alternatives: Standard & Poor's 500 Index, Barclays Capital Aggregate Bond Index or 10-Year Treasury Bill +2%.